rogervinas/top-5-server-side-kotlin-frameworks-2022/springboot-app/README.md

     import: optional:vault://
 ```

-Then we can access the configuration property `greeting.secret` stored in vault.
+Then we can access the configuration property `greeting.secret` stored in **Vault**.

+You can check the documentation at [Spring Vault](https://spring.io/projects/spring-vault).

 ## Testing the controller